 Sarasota Beaches are among the most beautiful in all of Florida and the United States.

 That's not just my opinion.
 Our Siesta Key Beach has been rated #1 in a national poll of the Top 10 beaches of the USA.
+Not just once, but twice in the last seven years.
+Most recently in May, 2017!

 And in February 2015 Siesta Public Beach was named #1 beach in the United States by TripAdvisor's 2015 Travelers' Choice Awards.